This feature is currently available in Cyber Robotics 102, The CoderZ Adventure, and Python Gym courses!

 Once you know the distance your robot has to drive, use this information in your code.

 Note: the distance in Explore Mode is measured in meters.
-If you are using a block that uses centimetres, don't forget to make that 1:100 conversion!
+If you are using a block that uses centimeters, don't forget to make that 1:100 conversion!

 Angle Measuring Tool